To our valued Pet Parents,

-We may call you prior to your appointment time to get a history and talk about your concerns, to minimize contact and exposure.
+We will also call you on the way to the appointment to get a history and talk about your concerns in order to minimize contact and exposure.

 We ask that you try to weigh your pet prior to the appointment so that we don’t have to bring in our scales.
 We will only bring in what we need and no unnecessary equipment.

-As our office will not be consistently staffed, we ask that you give us at least 7 days’ notice before you run out of medication so that we may ship the item to your home.
+As our office will not be staffed, we ask that you give us at least 2 weeks’ notice before you run out of medication so that we may ship the item to your home.
+We would like to highlight the importance of this as some medications are a bit harder to find currently so it may take us a few days to get the medication you need plus the increased shipping times.
 If you have a medication that cannot be mailed and has to be picked up, we will prepare the medication and have it ready for you in a bin outside of the office.
 We also have our new online pharmacy, MyVetStore Online where you can place orders for your products and they will be shipped directly from the manufacturer to your home.
 We ask that you try to utilize this service as much as possible during this time.